Matanuska Valley Colony: History

 The social workers in charge of selecting colonists were limited in their options.
 On one hand, they aimed to recruit hardy self-sufficient farmers that were true pioneers.
 On the other hand, they were trying to get people off of federal aid.
 They were to choose on the basis of need.
 In effect, successful farmers were best off staying put, while the less successful farmers were the ones available to colonize the Matanuska valley.
 The recruitment also suffered from the enthusiasm of the candidates: they might have presented themselves as being a bit more capable than they actually were.
 The results revealed themselves early in the colony.
 Many left, many struggled, and many apparently did very little.
 The chosen colonists often were fairly skilled and self-sufficient, but they lacked specialized farming skills and industriousness.
 Most were not up for the challenge.
 Merely 31% of the original colonists remained in 1948.
 However, some of these colonists did not abandon Alaska for good.
 Rather, they made a living fishing, mining, trading, or doing construction for the military after the war started.
 The gap left by the ones who left was compensated for by recruiting more colonists and consolidating parcels.

 In addition to the colonists not being as good farmers as had been hoped, the land was worse than anticipated.
-The Matanuska valley was not the picturesque valley that 'valley' brings to mind.
 At one time, the valley was filled with a big glacier.
 This glacier had left its mark upon the land.
 It left areas covered with coarse gravel and rock outcroppings.
-The terrain can be unlevel with features non-conducive to efficient farming.
+The terrain could be unlevel with features non-conducive to efficient farming.
 Some of the parcels had to be doubled in size because of the sparsity of arable land within them.

-Prices for land ranged from $5 per acre, for uncleared land, to an undetermined amount in some areas where it had been enhanced.
+Prices for land ranged from $5 per acre for uncleared land, to an undetermined amount in some areas where it had been enhanced.
 Settlers agreed to a 30-year payment schedule with an annual interest rate of 3%.
 The federal government built houses and barns and paid for the transportation of the families and some of their goods to Alaska.
-Equipment, livestock, farm machinery and other supplies were supplied by the corporation for purchase, lease, or payment for use.
+Equipment, livestock, farm machinery, and other supplies were supplied by the corporation for purchase, lease, or payment for use.
 Supplies were available for purchase at cost until settlers were self-supporting.

 There were no permanent structures in the valley by the time the first settlers arrived.
 A tent city was erected while the valley was cleared of thick woods.
 Within weeks of the arrival in Alaska, there was a measles epidemic that spread throughout the colony.
 At that time, there were no permanent houses or hospitals.
 Though only a few settlers died, the event was disheartening and foreshadowed the difficulties of living in a remote area.